andrecoimbra/ecg-classification-entropy/README.md

 To ensure proper attribution, it would be greatly appreciated if you could kindly cite our paper <code>DOI:XXXXXX</code>.<br />
 Thank you for considering our work!

+## Repository Contents

+This repository contains:

+- **Datasets:** Instructions to download the experimental ECG dataset utilized in the analysis;
+- **Codes:** Implementation of entropy of recurrence microstates and machine learning algorithms used in the paper. </br>
+In the end, the user will be able to reproduce most of the results of the manuscript.

 ## Dataset

-- The dataset is open and freely available for download at https://figshare.com/collections/ChapmanECG/4560497/2;
+- The dataset of ECG signals is open and freely available for download at https://figshare.com/collections/ChapmanECG/4560497/2;
 - The dataset comprises 12-lead electrocardiogram signals from 10,646 subjects, including 5,956 males and 4,690 females;
 - Among all patients, 17% exhibited normal sinus rhythm, while 83% displayed at least one abnormality;
 - Data for each subject were acquired through a 12-lead resting ECG test lasting 10 seconds, with a sampling rate of 500 Hz, resulting in 5,000 data points per lead per subject;